Form

 2.36 Did the deceased contact the Home Office after April 2018?

-If the deceased had previously contacted the Home Office to make an application for documents to confirm their right to stay in the UK, tick yes.
+If the deceased had previously contacted the Home Office for proof of their right to remain in the UK, tick yes.

 2.37 Home Office reference number

-If they contacted the Home Office about their status, they should have been given a reference number.
+If they contacted the Home Office about getting proof of their status, they should have been given a reference number.
 Please provide the reference number they were given, for example, RSH0026079/18 or H9876543.

-List the identity and address documents you are sending to support your claim, you must send identity and proof of address documents for both you and the person who has died.
-See the evidence section on page 5 of the claim form for the documents you should send.
+List the evidence to confirm their identity and address you are sending to support your claim.
+You must send evidence of identity and proof of address for both you and the person who has died.
+See the evidence section on page 5 of the claim form for the list of acceptable evidence you should send.

 Section 3: Timeline of events